nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 [insert image]
 Please verify that the index of the musician is correct or input a different musician, and try again.

-### List all members in band: `findb`
+### Find a band: `findb`
-List the band members of a selected band.
+Find a band and list all the band members of a selected band.
 From `My Bands` panel, find the complete band name of the band.

 [warning box]Run `list` before running this command!